I am a Lecturer in the Department of Philosophy at the University of Calgary and the Department of Humanities at Mount Royal University.

 I work on pragmatist approaches to intentionality, meaning, normativity, and naturalism, animated by the question of the place of mind and agency in the natural world.
 As such, my work engages with issues in contemporary philosophy of mind and language, as well as, and in interaction with, work on historical pragmatist philosophers (in particular Dewey, Peirce, and Sellars).
 I also work on Kant and Hegel and, in general, at the intersection of German Idealism, pragmatism, and analytic philosophy.

 Please use the links at the top of the page to find out more about me and my research.
-Thanks for stopping by!

 NEWS